-In it’s second year, the Escena Erasmus project won the National Charlemagne Youth Prize and won third position in the European Charlemagne Youth Prize for promoting culture and Europeanism between the youths of Europe.
-Escena Erasmus had now converted into being the first Spanish project to win such a prestigious prize.
+In its second year, the Escena Erasmus project won the National Charlemagne Youth Prize and won third position in the European Charlemagne Youth Prize for promoting culture and Europeanism between the youths of Europe.
+Escena Erasmus had now become the first Spanish project to win such a prestigious prize.
 This prize meant that those within Escena Erasmus could perform to the European Parliament.